 A bank’s employees, its human capital, are a vitally important part of the equation.
 Digital transformation can turn well-defined roles upside down.
 Take automation, for example.
 Roles once focused on high-touch, high-accuracy clerk-type work now both shrink and shift to analysis and exception-handling activities.
 For employees staying in the role, this changes not only required skill sets, but how success should be defined and evaluated.

 It is unreasonable to expect that technology like automation can replace a traditional workforce one- for-one, but organizations that reap the benefits from technology do so by embracing a blended, digital workforce and changing the ways their employees work.
 Banks seeking to embrace a blended, digital workforce should:

-Despite consensus around the strategic priority of boosting productivity and wide acceptance of new technology, the mid-market still has ground to make up in the quest for optimal efficiency.
+Despite consensus around the strategic priority of boosting productivity and wide acceptance of new technology, mid-market banks still have ground to make up in the quest for optimal efficiency.
 Our survey results revealed an important contradiction: an industry aligned around leveraging digital technology to boost productivity, but one that is still failing to meet analog standards of optimal efficiency ratio.

 Our survey results revealed an important contradiction: an industry aligned around leveraging digital technology to boost productivity, but one that is still failing to meet analog standards of optimal efficiency ratio. ”